ipchama/rislive/README.md

 # RisLive

 A python script, and docker image, to start making use of RIPE's new RIS Live prototype service.
+Includes an option to provide a plugin for handling the incoming RIS data is available.

 ## Getting Started